-- any member of the Group, or any Parent Guarantor and/or the Issuer in particular, enters into bankruptcy, liquidation, reorganization or other winding-up proceeding; - there is a default in payment under the future secured indebtedness or other unsecured indebtedness of any member of the Group, or any Parent Guarantor and/or the Issuer in particular; or - there is an acceleration of any of the indebtedness of any member of the Group, or any Parent Guarantor and/or the Issuer in particular.
+- we enter into bankruptcy, liquidation, reorganization or other winding-up proceeding; - there is a default in payment under our future secured indebtedness or other unsecured indebtedness; or - there is an acceleration of any of our indebtedness.

-If any of these events occur, the assets of the Group may not be sufficient to pay, or support the payment of, amounts due on the Notes.
+If any of these events occur, our assets may not be sufficient to pay, or support the payment of, amounts due on the Notes.